 We'll also be using a custom size arena based on the number of players in the room, the size of the arena being adjusted based on the number of player currently playing.
-This will be showing several concepts around automatically syncs Scenes feature and tips on how to deal with players when loading different scenes and what could possibly go wrong in this scenario :)
+This will be showing several concepts around automatically sync Scenes feature and tips on how to deal with players when loading different scenes and what could possibly go wrong in this scenario :)

 When the game is launched, the user will witness the connection protocol and be informed of the progress in the UI itself.
-When a Room is joined or created, the player enters an resizable Arena where up to 4 players may exists at a time.
+When a Room is joined or created, the player enters an resizable Arena where up to 4 players may exist at a time.
 Players can run and turn, as well as fire.
 The beam fired by each player will affect the health of other players when hit.
-When your health is 0, it's game over and leave the Arena.
-You are then presented with the intro screen again letting you start a join a new game if wanted.
+When your health is 0, it's game over and you leave the Arena.
+You are then presented with the intro screen again letting you start a new game if wanted.

 This tutorial assumes only the very basics of using the Unity Editor and programming.
-However, it's preferable to have a good knowledge and some experience with creating regular, non networked game in order to concentrate on the new concepts Photon Networking introduces.
+However, it's preferable to have a good knowledge and some experience with creating regular, non networked games in order to concentrate on the new concepts Photon Networking introduces.

-The sample code is written in C# but works similarly in Unity Script.
+The sample code is written in C#.

 Creating a New Unity Project